mssuhaas/SCRC_Wi-SUN/README.md

 5. Locate the resource called `Wi-SUN Node Monitoring Application` and click on `Create`.
 <img src="https://github.com/vaibhavnaware01/FAN11_FSK_FG25/blob/main/images/Screenshot%202024-07-04%20155104.png" alt="MLBC">

-6.Project Configuration:
+6. Project Configuration:
 1. You will be prompted with the project configuration screen, where you can select the target SDK and examples.
 2. Review and confirm the project name and location.
 3. Click on `Finish` to complete the setup.
 <img src="https://github.com/Joswitha-123/wisunreadme/blob/main/Screenshot%202024-05-22%20114645.png" alt="MLBC">

-7.Board Configuration
+7. Board Configuration
 Now a new project is created.
 Follow these steps to configure the board:

- Access the Project Configuration
+**Access the Project Configuration**:
-1.Locate the project file in your project directory.
+1. Locate the project file in your project directory.
 <img src="https://github.com/Joswitha-123/wisunreadme/blob/main/Screenshot%202024-05-22%20114655.png" alt="MLBC">
 Right click on the project file and go to show in and then to system explorer
 <img src="https://github.com/vaibhavnaware01/FAN11_FSK_FG25/blob/main/images/Screenshot%202024-05-23%20121541.png" alt="MLBC">